moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 Currently, project owners can invite a user to a project with specific permissions using a custom role.
-We will leverage this mechanism to bind a specific account to all CI jobs within a project by using a convention for looking up the user account.
+We will leverage this mechanism to bind a specific account to all CI jobs within a project by using a convention for identifying the user account.
 This approach allows for quick feedback to identify gaps in the existing custom permissions.

 This immediate and temporary solution will help reduce the access currently granted through the `CI_JOB_TOKEN`.